What are the Benefits of Intelligent Compaction?

 Increased Productivity

-Reduction of Highway Repair Costs
+Reduction of Repair and Rework Costs

 Continuous Record of Material Stiffness Values